asadovka/cyb_web2/docs/cyb.md

 verifyMessage(verificationObject: Object): Promise <Boolean>
 ```

+## .cyber

+It happens then agent knows some content address but have no idea in which network it can be retrieved as well as what app can deal with it.
+That is why Cyb has default integration with cyber [CYBER] protocol.
+Cyb append `.cyber` app for all request without a dot. `.cyber` is an app that has simple interface to cyberd, which returns prediction of related cyberlinks thus agent can get required resource directly through peer-to-peer network.
+Cyb has a setting of default search engine, thus an agent can plug a search she wants.

-## App bar
+## Apps

 App bar is a place where user can quickly get access to most used web3 objects.
 User can pin such objects by clicking on button "favorite" on navigation bar and then it will appear in app bar.
 Cyberlink manager is an attached app that allow agents to group and tag pins.

-## Signer
+## Sign

-Signer allows users to sign messages and transactions in a way that brings web3 experience to the whole new level.
+`Sign` allows users to sign messages and transactions in a way that brings web3 experience to the whole new level.

 Browser use own app for signing transactions so user can be always sure that transaction details are valid.
 Thus we decrease probability of phishing.
 Also browser has it's own key for signing big lists of transactions.

 ## Root registry

-Root registry of Cyb is a hard mix between top-level domains and file extensions.
+Root registry or `rr` of Cyb is a hard mix between top-level domains and file extensions.

 Programming languages:
 500 (200) (domains of language developers) https://gist.github.com/aymen-mouelhi/82c93fbcd25f091f2c13faa5e0d61760